List of Stargirl characters: Jordan Mahkent / Icicle

 Jordan left Blue Valley and temporarily resigned his leadership of the ISA to William Zarick.
 His son, Cameron, was primarily raised by Jordan's elderly parents Sofus and Lily.
 Jordan traveled around the country searching for the people responsible for his wife becoming ill.
 He also observed the state of the country and took notes on how broken the country is and the forgotten small towns.

 After returning to Blue Valley, Icicle engages Stargirl and S.T.R.I.P.E. in battle, which leads to the murder of ISA member Wizard's son Joey.
 When Wizard confronts him about what happened, Icicle freezes him with his parents covering up his death by stating that he had a heart attack.
 When meeting with Dragon King, Icicle allowed him to have Wizard's body for one of his experiments.
 Icicle then meets with the ISA to determine how to handle Stargirl after she starts rebuilding the JSA.
 During the final battle, Icicle leads the ISA in enacting "Project: New America", but Stargirl's JSA foil their plans.
 After sustaining damage while fighting her and S.T.R.I.P.E., Icicle is shattered by Mike Dugan using his dad's truck.

-In season three, Icicle revived himself in a liquid form before eventually reconstituting himself and is revealed to be the one who was spying on everyone.
-After forming an alliance with the Ultra-Humanite and Dragon King, reviving Sylvester for his own uses, and killing Sportsmaster and Tigress, he reunites with his family and claims to Stargirl that he has reformed while his accomplices cripple her JSA.
+Icicle secretly revived himself in a liquid form before eventually reconstituting himself in the following year, though he is forced to constantly focus to maintain his physical form, and is revealed to be the one who was spying on everyone.
+After forming an alliance with the Ultra-Humanite and Dragon King, and reviving Sylvester for his own uses nine months earlier, he kills Sportsmaster and Tigress in the present, reunites with his family and claims to Stargirl that he has reformed while his allies cripple her JSA.
 In the forest, Icicle visited Dragon King in Ultra-Humanite's albino gorilla body and tells him "it's time".
 While fighting the heroes, Lily is killed by a falling car while Icicle is shattered once more by Cameron.
 Three months later, Icicle reconstituted himself once more and was laying low in Copenhagen.
 Upon trapping Icicle in pretroleum jelly laced with rubidium, potassium, and azidoazide azide, Artemis Crock burns Icicle alive with the flamible stuff in her father's bombs.
 The fire also caused his water form to evaporate, thus preventing him from reconstituting himself once more.